 Melinda French Gates

-In 2000, the couple jointly founded and co-chaired the Bill & Melinda Gates Foundation, the world's largest private charitable organization.
-For their philanthropic endeavors, which focused on global health, development, and education, the couple received numerous awards and honors, including the U.S. Presidential Medal of Freedom and the French Legion of Honour.
+From 2000 to 2024, she and Gates co-chaired the Bill & Melinda Gates Foundation, the world's largest private charitable organization.
+For their philanthropic endeavors, which focused on global health, development, and education, they received numerous awards and honors, including the U.S. Presidential Medal of Freedom and the French Legion of Honour.
+After French Gates resigned as co-chair in May 2024, Gates became sole chair of the renamed Gates Foundation.

-Following the couple's 2021 divorce, French Gates resigned in 2024 as co-chair of the foundation, which was subsequently renamed the Gates Foundation, with Bill Gates as its sole chair.
-As part of her settlement, she received $12.5 billion for her own independent charitable work, which she has stated will focus on women and families.
-She has since become a prominent megadonor to the Democratic Party, with a focus on abortion rights.
-She endorsed Kamala Harris in the 2024 US presidential election.
+As part of her divorce settlement, French Gates received $12.5 billion for independent philanthropy, which she has stated will focus on women and families.
+She has become a prominent megadonor to the Democratic Party, with a focus on abortion rights, and endorsed Kamala Harris in the 2024 US presidential election.
+In April 2025, she published a memoir, ''The Next Day: Transition, Change and Moving Forward''.

-''Forbes'' magazine has consistently ranked French Gates as one of the world's most powerful women.
-She was recognized as one of the BBC's 100 women of 2021.
+Consistently ranked by ''Forbes'' magazine as one of the world's most powerful women, French Gates was recognized as one of the BBC's 100 women of 2021.
+As of May 2025, her net worth is estimated at US$30.4 billion, according to ''Forbes''.
 Provided by Wikipedia